Brewers vs. Nationals Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will send Corbin Burnes (9-6) to the mound for his 22nd start this season.
+- The Brewers will send Freddy Peralta (6-8) to the mound for his 21st start this season.

-- Burnes will look to finish five or more innings for the 20th start in a row.
+- Peralta has pitched five or more innings in 10 straight games and will look to extend that streak.

-- He has five appearances with no earned runs allowed in 21 chances this season.
+- He has four appearances this season with zero earned runs allowed out of his 20 chances this season.

 |Opponent